Effect-TS/effect/packages/platform/README.md

 Cookies are commonly used to maintain session state or user preferences.
 Validating cookies ensures that the data they carry is intact and as expected, enhancing security and application integrity.

-Here’s how you can validate cookies received in HTTP requests:
+Here's how you can validate cookies received in HTTP requests:

 ```ts
 import {